-The school site is protected by a 2 metre high wooden fence.
+The school site is protected by a perimeter fence.

 The gates are locked between 9.00 a.m. and 3.00pm.

 In EYFS the back door to the small yard and yellow room door to the big yard remain open during the day for the free flow of activities.
 Apart from the beginning and end of the day, playtimes and lunchtimes, all other doors remain locked.